48 Facts About the Spix’s Macaw: Extinct in the Wild

 In September 2018, researchers declared that the Spix’s macaw was extinct in the wild.
 Some members of the species survive in captivity and some of the captive birds have shown that they can breed.
 The fate of the species depends on their success and on human assistance and determination.
 Hopefully the bird will one day fly through its natural woodland habitat in Brazil again.
 This article describes forty facts about the parrot and its life in the wild and in captivity.

 BirdLife International is a major conservation organization.
-It estimates that 60 to 80 Spix's macaws currently live in captivity.
+In 2018, it estimated that 60 to 80 Spix's macaws lived in captivity.
+In 2019, the Association for Threatened Parrots said that around 160 birds exist.
 When the bird was living in the wild, little research into its behaviour and ecology was performed.
 By the time scientists became interested in the macaws, their numbers were already very low.

 Classification and Appearance